cablelabs/snaps-boot/README.md

 Function Virtualization (NFV) or just building your own cloud, then this is where you want to start.

+| TIP: [SNAPS-OpenStack](https://github.com/cablelabs/snaps-openstack) is where you
+should go next.

 ## Getting started

 To get started, you'll want to read the [SNAPS-Boot install